 An earlier draft of this post contained a lot more words and i could certainly make this sound a lot more complicated — but the process this time was actually quite straightforward.

 I plan to stay in L’viv at least until leaving on my next big cycle touring project next Spring/Summer — potentially indefinitely.
-But while i don’t sort out my residence permit, i can’t legally stay in the country for more than a total of 90 days out of every 180 running days.
-So, i had to look for a place nearby where to be for the remaining 90 days.
+While i don’t sort out my residence permit, i can’t legally stay in the country for more than a total of 90 days out of every 180 running days though — i had to look for a place nearby where to be for the remaining 90 days.

 Sounds like the perfect excuse to return to Romania!

-Once again, quite simple!
-Though perhaps intention is a better term than plan to describe my mindset.
-Plans may change — but i expect the intention laid out below to remain somewhat stable.
+Once again, quite simple — though perhaps intention is a better term than plan to describe my mindset — plans may change, while i expect the intention laid out below to remain somewhat stable.